 Looking at the "flavor of the month" and trying to distinguish the reality from the hype is a critical managerial skill.
 In Facebook's case, there are a lot of folks with a vested interest in figuring out where the firm is headed.
 If you want to work there, are you signing on to a firm where your stock options and 401k contributions are going to be worth something or worthless?
-If you're an investor and Facebook goes public2, should you short3 the firm or increase your holdings?
+If you're an investor and Facebook goes public, should you short the firm or increase your holdings?
 Would you invest in or avoid firms that rely on Facebook's business?
 Should your firm rush to partner with the firm?
 Would you extend the firm credit?
 Offer it better terms to secure its growing business, or worse terms because you think it's a risky bet?
-Is this firm the next Google (underestimated at first, and now wildly profitable and influential), the next GeoCities (Yahoo! paid \$3 billion for it-no one goes to the site today), or the next Skype (deeply impactful with over half a billion accounts worldwide, but not much of a profit generator)?
+Is this firm the next Google (underestimated at first, and now wildly profitable and influential), the next GeoCities (Yahoo! paid \$3 billion for it-no one goes to the site today), or the next Skype (deeply impactful with over half a billion accounts worldwide, but so far, not much of a profit generator)?
 The jury is still out on all this, but let's look at the fundamentals with an eye to applying what we've learned.
 No one has a crystal ball, but we do have some key concepts that can guide our analysis.
 There are a lot of broadly applicable managerial lessons that can be gleaned by examining Facebook's successes and missteps.
-Studying the firm provides a context for examining nework effects, platforms, partnerships, issues in the rollout of new technologies, privacy, ad models, and more.
+Studying the firm provides a context for examining nework

-- 2. The first time a firm sells stock to the public; formally called an initial public stock offering (IPO). - 3.
+- 1. The first time a firm sells stock to the public; formally called an initial public stock offering (IPO). - 2.
 Short selling is an attempt to profit from a falling stock price.
 Short sellers sell shares they don't own with an obligation of later repayment.
 They do so in the hope that the price of sold shares will fall.
 They then repay share debt with shares purchased at a lower price and pocket the difference (spread) between initial share price and repayment price.